A little something on holding grudges

 I have been in a position where someone very close to me had wounded me, mostly emotionally and psychologically, and I have felt my chest immediately cave in and that region heat up as if my heart was pumping out boiling acid throughout my body.

-It stings to feel resentment towards someone you love deeply and yet, I always kept on excusing my feelings as valid after all, I was indeed wounded and it was because of them.
+It stings to feel resentment towards someone you love deeply and yet, I always kept on excusing my feelings as valid.
+After all, I was indeed wounded and it was because of them.

 I was right to feel angry.
 They were in the wrong here.

-Yes, they indeed wounded me and it hurt - it really stung hard - but pushing the knife deeper by continuously replaying those harsh words, those wrongdoings were actually damaging me more than it was every damaging the other person.
+Yes, they indeed wounded me and it hurt - it really stung hard - but pushing the knife deeper by continuously replaying those harsh words, those wrongdoings were actually damaging me more than it was ever damaging the other person.

 Being too busy victimising myself, I kept on feeding those bitter feelings that kept on leaving me feeling more bitter, more offended and more restless at the fact that the person wasn't even coming back to apologise.